HMS Queen Elizabeth F-35 Capabilities Demonstration

-After completing routine training missions, aircraft from Marine Fighter Attack Squadron (VMFA) 211 and the United Kingdom's 617 Squadron put on an aerial demonstration of F-35 aircraft capabilities overhead HMS Queen Elizabeth in the South China Sea.
+US Marines and Royal Navy Sailors aboard HMS Queen Elizabeth look on as aircraft from Marine Fighter Attack Squadron (VMFA) 211 and the United Kingdom's 617 Squadron put on an aerial demonstration of F-35 capabilities overhead in the South China Sea.
 VMFA-211 and 617 Squadron are deployed together part of the UK's Carrier Strike Group 21.
-Combined, the two squadrons form the largest 5th-generation carrier air wing afloat.
+Combined, the two squadrons form the largest 5th-generatioCapabilities n carrier air wing afloat.

 |Date Taken: